trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Bulk Module Creator
 -------------------

-When creating a custom repository, it can be convenient to quickly create all of the modules for a port category, then customize the modules as needed.
+When creating a custom package repository, it can be convenient to quickly create all of the modules for a port category, then customize the modules as needed.
-To do this, click :menuselection:`File --> Bulk Module Creator` which will open the screen shown in Figure 8.1h.
+To do this, click :menuselection:`File --> Bulk Module Creator` which will open the screen shown in Figure 8.1i.

-**Figure 8.1h: Bulk Module Creator**
+**Figure 8.1i: Bulk Module Creator**

 .. image:: images/easypbi8.png